Henry Marshall Ashby

-Henry Marshall Ashby (1836 – July 10, 1868) was a Confederate States Army colonel during the American Civil War (Civil War).
+Henry Marshall Ashby (c.
+1836 – July 10, 1868) was a Confederate States Army colonel during the American Civil War (Civil War).
 Although he commanded a brigade from June 1864 and a division at the Battle of Bentonville and through the surrender of the Confederate force under the command of General Joseph E. Johnston, he was never appointed a brigadier general by Confederate President Jefferson Davis or confirmed as a general officer by the Confederate Senate.

 Early life

-Henry Marshall Ashby was born in Fauquier County, Virginia in 1836.
+Henry Marshall Ashby was born in Fauquier County, Virginia, in about 1836.
 His parents were Marshall and Lucinda (Cocke) Ashby.
 He was the cousin of another Confederate cavalry officer, Colonel Turner Ashby.

 Ashby attended The College of William and Mary in 1853 and 1854 but did not graduate.
-He was a trader in Chattanooga, Tennessee when the Civil War began although he was visiting an uncle in Knoxville, Tennessee when the war broke out.
+He was a trader in Chattanooga, Tennessee, when the Civil War began although he was visiting an uncle in Knoxville, Tennessee, when the war broke out.